Willem Duynstee: Final years

-Duynstee died in France at Menton, travelling to Rome with Terruwe to show his adherence to the doctrine of Pope St Paul VI and his encyclical Humanae vitae.
+Duynstee died in France at Menton, travelling to Rome with Terruwe to show his adherence to the doctrine of Pope Paul VI and his encyclical Humanae vitae.
 According to the only general and national Biographical Dictionary in the Netherlands (BWN), which is both an authoritative and scientific reference work published by Huygens ING of Amsterdam, JP de Valk relates that Duynstee was recognised for his distinguished service to the Catholic Church, not only for his 60 years as a Redemptorist religious and for over 55 years as a priest, missionary, and legal professor but also for the wrongful censure and disparagement he endured because of his insights into modern philosophical psychology and psychiatry.
 Duynstee died on November 8, 1968, aged 82.
 A modest memorial obituary included on page two was published in the Vatican's daily newspaper, L’Osservatore Romano on November 14, 1968.
-This Memorial article was in part linked to a pre-existing plan by the Vatican to offer a sign of posthumous restitution for the ill repute that Rev Fr Willem Duynstee CSsR suffered during his life.
-It was Dr Anna Terruwe’s “firm conviction [that it] was connected with the existing intention in Rome to offer Duynstee a cardinal appointment as a sign of reparation.”
+This memorial article was in part linked to a pre-existing plan by the Vatican to offer a sign of posthumous restitution for the ill repute that Willem Duynstee suffered during his life.
+It was Anna Terruwe's "firm conviction [that it] was connected with the existing intention in Rome to offer Duynstee a cardinal appointment as a sign of reparation."